Emulator Issues #12725

 Every image: https://imgur.com/a/8ZtHJKZ

-Updated by taolas almost 2 years ago
+Updated by taolas over 2 years ago

 Great.
 Happy to see someone else is getting good results with it as well.
 If there are any other features this shader could use, let me know (more upscale/downscale support, y-axis stretching, a specific forced aspect ratio, etc), I just don't want to bloat it with things no one will use.

-Updated by TheDimensioner almost 2 years ago
+Updated by TheDimensioner over 2 years ago

 @taolas Thanks again!
 Feature wise, one thing that would be nice to have is individual axis scaling.
 I've never been able to use RetroArch and all its fancy options, because it never worked for me, so I use Mednafen instead, which already gives some nice options for CRT users.
 Using Castlevania: Symphony of the Night as an example, as @tccalvin did, this is how it looks on my monitor: